Renish437/breezify/README.md

     Features::twoFactorAuthentication(),
 ],

-IGNORE_WHEN_COPYING_START
-Use code with caution.
-PHP
-IGNORE_WHEN_COPYING_END
+Comment out any feature you don’t need.
 Add More Features

-    New Pages: Add links in routes/auth.php.
+    New Pages: Add to routes/auth.php

-    Custom Code: Update app/Http/Controllers/ProfileController.php or add new files.
+    Controllers: Update app/Http/Controllers/ProfileController.php or create your own

-    Custom Designs: Change Blade files in resources/views/ or create new ones.
+    Blade Views: Modify or create new views in resources/views/

 🤝 How to Help

 Want to improve Breezify?
-We’d love your help! 😊
+We’d love your help!

-    Visit the GitHub repository.

-    Create a new branch: git checkout -b my-cool-feature

-    Save your changes: git commit -m 'Add my cool feature'

-    Share your work: git push origin my-cool-feature
+git checkout -b my-cool-feature git commit -m "Add my cool feature" git push origin my-cool-feature

-    Submit a Pull Request on GitHub.
+Then submit a Pull Request on GitHub.
 🐞 Need Help?

-If something’s not working, open an issue on GitHub with:
+Open a GitHub issue with:

-    A clear description of what’s wrong.
+    A clear description of the problem

-    Steps to recreate the problem.
+    Steps to reproduce

-    Your Laravel, PHP, and Breezify versions.
+    Laravel, PHP, and Breezify versions

-We’ll help you out quickly! 🙌
+We’ll help you out as soon as possible! 🙌
 📜 License

-Breezify is free to use under the MIT License.
-Feel free to use it in your projects!
+Breezify is open-source software licensed under the MIT License.
+You’re free to use it in personal or commercial projects.
 🙏 Thanks To

     Author: Renish Siwakoti